RowenaRavenclawWithExtraClaws/twitch-stream-stats/README.md

 # Stream stats

-Stream stats is a web app that displays some stream stats extracted the Twitch API.
+Twitch Stream Stats is a web app that displays some stream stats extracted the Twitch API.
 You can start using the app here https://stream-stats.vercel.app/

 ## Run locally